CleanroomMC/Website/docs/groovy-script/minecraft/helpers/furnace.md

 ---
 title: "Furnace"
 titleTemplate: "Minecraft | CleanroomMC"
-description: "Converts an input item into an output itemstack after a set amount of time, with the ability to give experience and using fuel to run."
+description: "Converts an input item into an output itemstack after a configurable amount of time, with the ability to give experience and using fuel to run.
+Can also convert the item in the fuel slot."
 source_code_link: "https://github.com/CleanroomMC/GroovyScript/blob/master/src/main/java/com/cleanroommc/groovyscript/compat/vanilla/Furnace.java"
 ---